GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=ECMAScript%20Modules%20in%20Web%20Workers"><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<mark class="highlight-line highlight-line-active">#:~:text=ECMAScript%20Modules%20in%20Web%20Workers</mark></code></a>

-The text fragment is emphasized in bold.
+The text fragment is emphasized <mark class="highlight-line highlight-line-active">like this</mark>.
-If you click it in a supporting browser like Chrome, the text fragment is highlighted and scrolls into view:
+If you click the link in a supporting browser like Chrome, the text fragment is highlighted and scrolls into view:

 <figure class="w-figure">